Guides

 How AI Changes the Accuracy Equation

 Traditional palmistry's accuracy problem has always been consistency.
 Ask three readers to analyze the same palm, and you'll get three different readings.
-That's not because palmistry is random — it's because human interpretation varies.
+That's not because palmistry is random.
+Human interpretation varies.

 AI addresses this directly.